Leadership & MIS (Functional Elective) (2 credits)

 Mergers & Acquisitions (Functional Elective)

 This course provides a comprehensive introduction to mergers and acquisitions (M&A) from the perspective of the corporate executive.
 It is designed for all EMBA students regardless of background.
 Its goal is to cover key aspects of the M&A business process including corporate strategy, target selection and screening, valuation, deal negotiation and integration.
 We will focus on current M&A best practices including the key tools, techniques and trends embraced by modern deal makers.
 This knowledge will help students look behind the headlines of M&A transactions in the press and understand what is going on.

 Immersion Elective (1 credit)

-Choice of four options:
+Choice of several options:

 This elective is a continuation and extension of the introductory EMBA finance course, with further attention to the investment and financing decisions of the firm.
 Topics to be covered include: the formulation of corporate credit policies; the management of financial distress; the effects of inflation on a firm's financing needs; capital expenditure analysis; initial public securities offerings; and private equity transactions.

 The course builds on the concepts addressed in the Financial Management course, and case analyses will be the vehicles for class discussions.
 Among the key messages to be delivered is that there are substantial parallels between the principles that apply to domestic financial decisions, and those that apply to across-country and across-currency such decisions.